cyborg-dynamics-engineering/win-can-utils/README.md

 10. Attempt to open a can_server using the device to determine whether flashing was successful.

 ## License
-Windows CAN Utils is licensed under either of

-    Apache License, Version 2.0 (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0) MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)

-at your option.
+Windows CAN Utils is licensed under either of Apache License, Version 2.0 (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0) or MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT) at your option.

 ## Developers